100 höjdare: Original format

-New format
+Modified format

 In season four, Fredrik and Filip try to find Sweden's 100 most original people.
 The winner of each show was invited for a grand finale where an overall winner was selected.
 Season four first aired on 28 August 2006.
 Season five, airing in 2007, was similar to season four, but included people from all over Scandinavia.

 In season six, first aired on 17 March 2008, they travel around America trying to find "100 reasons to love the United States" in the form of very unusual people.
 In the last episode, similar to season four and five, they crown "America's most extraordinary person".